varmaprr/Confluent-Kafka-Certification/README.md

 # confluent-kafka-certification
-This repos is to keep all the relevant informations related for confluent-kafka-certification.
+This repos is to keep all the relevant informations related for confluent-kafka-certification (CCDAK).

 Note: This is work in progress, it will be improved overtime.